3Arena (Dublin): Notable/historic performances

-On 22 May 2019, Mariah Carey took to the arena stage in her first ever show in Ireland, as part of her Caution World Tour.
+On 22 May 2019, Mariah Carey took to the arena stage in her first-ever show in Ireland, as part of her Caution World Tour.

+Ariana Grande performed three dates at the arena during her Sweetener World Tour in 2019.

-Christina Aguilera performed at the arena during her The X Tour (2019).
+Christina Aguilera performed at the arena during her the X Tour (2019).

-The 1975 have played the arena three times, having performed on 24 March 2016, as part of their I Like It When You Sleep Tour, on 10 January 2019 on the first leg of the UK and Ireland Music for Cars Tour and on 3 March 2020 on the last date of the second UK & Ireland leg of the Music for Cars Tour.
+The 1975 have played the arena four times, having performed on 24 March 2016, as part of their I Like It When You Sleep Tour, on 10 January 2019 on the first leg of the UK and Ireland Music for Cars Tour, on 3 March 2020 on the last date of the second UK & Ireland leg of the Music for Cars Tour and on 29 January 2023 as part of the At Their Very Best Tour.

 WWE has been a frequent visitor to the venue, having hosted multiple house shows there every year since 2009.
 At a SmackDown house show on 9 May 2019, Charlotte Flair and Dublin native Becky Lynch main evented the show in a match for the SmackDown Women's Championship, becoming the first women to ever main event a professional wrestling event at the arena.
-The arena was supposed to host NXT UK's fourth TakeOver event, NXT UK TakeOver: Dublin, on June 20, 2021.
+The arena was supposed to host NXT UK's fourth TakeOver event, NXT UK TakeOver: Dublin, on 20 June 2021.
 This was to be the first televised WWE event in Ireland.
 On 30 April, however, the event was cancelled due to the COVID-19 pandemic.
-A WWE Live house show is scheduled to take place on June 29, 2023.
-This will be the first WWE event to take place in Dublin since the COVID-19 pandemic.

-Katie Taylor will make her Irish professional debut at the arena on 20 May 2023 when she challenges Chantelle Cameron for the undisputed super-lightweight championship.
+Katie Taylor made her Irish professional debut at the arena on 20 May 2023 when she unsuccessfully challenged Chantelle Cameron for the undisputed super-lightweight championship.
+This was shown worldwide on DAZN.

 Transport

 Patrons are advised to use public transport to get to the venue.
 Parking services for the nearby Point Village are suggested.
-In addition to the ferry services and shuttle buses noted on the venue's web site, Dublin Bus number 151 provides a scheduled public service to the venue.
+In addition to the ferry services and shuttle buses noted on the venue's website, Dublin Bus number 151 provides a scheduled public service to the venue.

 Due to the high volume of pedestrian traffic leaving the venue after concerts, extensive traffic restrictions are put in place along the North Wall Quay after such events, which can cause both the North Wall Quay and the East-Link (Dublin) toll bridge to be restricted for vehicular traffic by the Gardaí.

 A Luas light rail extension from the Red Line to the back of the venue opened on 8 December 2009, and links the DART train services at Connolly Station to the venue.
 It coincided with a performance by Lily Allen.
 The Luas stop is called The Point.

 Those travelling to the 3Arena from Dublin Airport can avail of either the public Dublin Bus route 747, or the Greystones or Dalkey Aircoach services that stop outside the venue, while several other private operators also call at the venue.